Aubrey Kingsbury

-Aubrey Renee Kingsbury (née Bledsoe; born November 20, 1991) is an American professional soccer player who plays for the Washington Spirit in the National Women's Soccer League.
+Aubrey Renee Kingsbury (née Bledsoe; born November 20, 1991) is an American professional soccer player who plays as a goalkeeper for the Washington Spirit of the National Women's Soccer League and the United States national team.
+A two-time NWSL Goalkeeper of the Year, she was named the Most Valuable Player of the Spirit's victory in the 2021 NWSL Championship.

 Early life

 Kingsbury was born in Cincinnati to Paul and Char Bledsoe.
-She attended St. Ursula Academy where she was a member of the state championship soccer team in 2007 and 2008.
+She attended Merwin Elementary, Amelia Middle School, and then St. Ursula Academy where she was a member of the state championship soccer team in 2007 and 2008.

+Wake Forest Demon Deacons

 Kingsbury graduated from Wake Forest University with a degree in health and exercise science and minors in chemistry and biology.
 She started all her games during her four seasons with the Demon Deacons and was named co-captain during her senior year.
 She holds the Wake Forest career record for shutouts (33), goals against average (0.91), games played and started (94), and minutes played in goal (8,692).
 She is also one of three Demon Deacons to be named an All-American three times, earning third-team honors from the NSCAA in 2011 and 2012 and second-team honors in 2013.